Limehouse: Maritime links

 From its foundation, Limehouse, like neighbouring Wapping, has enjoyed better links with the river than the land, the land route being across a marsh.
-Limehouse became a significant port in late medieval times, with extensive docks and wharves.
+Limehouse became a significant port in late medieval times.
 Although most cargoes were discharged in the Pool of London before the establishment of the docks, industries such as shipbuilding, ship chandlering and rope making were established in Limehouse.

 Limehouse Basin opened in 1820 as the Regent's Canal Dock.
 This was an important connection between the Thames and the canal system, where cargoes could be transferred from larger ships to the shallow-draught canal boats.
 This mix of vessels can still be seen in the Basin: canal narrowboats rubbing shoulders with seagoing yachts.

 From the Tudor era until the 20th century, ships crews were employed on a casual basis.
 New and replacement crews would be found wherever they were available – foreign sailors in their own waters being particularly prized for their knowledge of currents and hazards in ports around the world.
 Crews would be paid off at the end of their voyages and, inevitably, permanent communities of foreign sailors became established, including colonies of Lascars and Africans from the Guinea Coast.
 Large Chinese communities developed at Shadwell, Limehouse and the adjoining Pennyfields area of Poplar.
 These were established by the crews of merchantmen in the opium and tea trades, particularly Han Chinese.
 The area achieved notoriety for opium dens in the late 19th century, often featured in pulp fiction works by Sax Rohmer and others.
 Like much of the East End it remained a focus for immigration, but after the devastation of the Second World War many of the Chinese community relocated to Soho.

 On 12 February 1832, the first case of cholera was reported in London at Limehouse.
 First described in India in 1817, it had spread here via Hamburg.
 Although 800 people died during this epidemic, it was fewer than had died of tuberculosis in the same year.
 Unfortunately, cholera visited again in 1848 and 1858.

 The use of Limehouse Basin as a major distribution hub declined with the growth of the railways, although the revival of canal traffic during World War I and World War II gave it a brief swansong.
 Today, Stepney Historical Trust works to advance the public's education in the history of the area.